-But on other days, the balls are dropping so quickly that I can't even remember the ones I've missed.
+But on other days, I drop the ball so quickly that I can’t even remember the ones I’ve missed.
 I can hear myself muttering expletives; or worse yet, yelling them at my kids!
 The challenge comes when I realize that the ratio of “got it” days to “oh crap” days is not in my favor.

 So what’s the solution?
 Something I call:

 Simple Self Care for Super-Moms!

 Taking care of yourself isn’t all that hard, and doesn’t take that much time or investment.
 It can make a huge difference in terms of how you are able to manage your life, and the lives of your family.

 Here are my four simple steps: